9th Infantry Division (South Korea): Korean War

-The 9th Division was hastily created in late 1950 during the Korean War and operated in the mountainous terrain of Seorak and Odae in the northeast, not far from the 38th parallel.
+The 9th Division was hastily created in late 1950 during the Korean War and operated in the mountainous terrain of Seoraksan and Odaesan in the northeast, not far from the 38th parallel.
 The North Korean II Corps cut it off in late 1950 and the Division suffered heavy casualties.

 During October 1952, all three 9th Division regiments, the 28th, 29th and 30th (12,000 men) held Hill 395, northwest of Cheorwon, South Korea, known as White Horse Hill.
 The Division prepared for a Chinese assault.
 A captured North Korean officer who knew of the impending attack and did not want to be in the fight betrayed his comrades and told the ROKs about it.
 Many support units helped the 9th Division, but at the end of the day, it was the 9th Division pitted squarely against the Chinese 38th Army.
 The 9th Division was renamed after the Battle of White Horse Hill and is known as the White Horse Division.

 Three 9th Division men received the US Distinguished Service Cross (DSC) for their service in the Battle of White Horse Mountain, near Chatkol.
 The DSC is the second highest military decoration of the United States Army, awarded for extreme gallantry and risk of life in combat with an armed enemy force.
 The ROK recipients were Major General Kim Chon O, 9th Division; 2nd Lt.
 Chung Nak Koo, 11th Co., 28th Regiment; and Sergeant Kim Man Su, 9th Co., 29th Regiment.